 offers a wide variety of insurance options, including life insurance, that you can mix and match to suit your needs.
 Kanetix has a handy policy comparison tool that lets you evaluate your offers side by side, and a life insurance calculator to help you determine exactly how much life insurance you should buy.
 If you need more help with your insurance purchase, visit Kanetix.ca’s knowledge center for answers to common questions, or their active forum for in-depth advice from fellow customers.

-PolicyAdvisor.com is a digital life insurance brokerage that makes finding the best rates for life insurance a cinch.
-Using innovative technology and advice from in-house, licensed insurance experts, it’s your one-stop-shop for accessing insurance products offered by 17 of Canada’s best life insurance companies.
+PolicyAdvisor is a digital life insurance brokerage that makes finding the best rates for life insurance a cinch.
+Using innovative technology and advice from in-house, licensed insurance experts, it’s your one-stop-shop for accessing insurance products offered by 20 of Canada’s best life insurance companies.
 All you have to do is enter your information into the intuitive online portal, and then in mere minutes, you can start shopping for life insurance.
 Whether using your computer, tablet, or mobile phone, you can compare insurance plans, get quotes, and apply for life insurance from the comfort of your couch.
-Currently, PolicyAdvisor is only available in Ontario, but the company plans to expand to other provinces in the near future.
+Currently, PolicyAdvisor is only available in Ontario, Alberta, and Manitoba, but the company plans to expand to other provinces in the near future.

 If you’re still not sure what type of life insurance you need or how much to buy, PolicyMe.com might be a good place to start your search for coverage.
 PolicyMe starts every new customer off with a 5-minute life insurance checkup, assessing your needs and suggesting the correct level and amount of coverage.
 This additional level of advice makes PolicyMe one of the more useful insurance comparison platforms in Canada.